parttimenerd/hello-ebpf/README.md

 There are [user land libraries](https://ebpf.io/what-is-ebpf/#development-toolchains) for [eBPF](https://ebpf.io) that allow you to write eBPF applications in Python C++, Rust, Go, Python and even Lua.
-But there are none for Java, which is a pitty.
+But there are none for Java, which is a pity.
 So...
-I decided to write bindings, using [Project Panama](https://openjdk.org/projects/panama/) and [bcc](https://github.com/isovalent/bcc), the first, and widely used, user land library for eBPF, which is typically used with its Python API.
+I decided to write bindings using [Project Panama](https://openjdk.org/projects/panama/) and [bcc](https://github.com/isovalent/bcc), the first and widely used userland library for eBPF, which is typically used with its Python API.

 ![Overview images](img/overview.png)

 _Based on the overview from [ebpf.io](https://ebpf.io/what-is-ebpf/),
-duke image from [OpenJDK](https://wiki.openjdk.org/display/duke/Gallery), and the font for hello logo is [Pacifico](https://fonts.google.com/specimen/Pacifico)._
+duke image from [OpenJDK](https://wiki.openjdk.org/display/duke/Gallery), and the font for the hello logo is [Pacifico](https://fonts.google.com/specimen/Pacifico)._

 Hello eBPF world!
 Hello Java world!
 -----------------

-Let's discover eBPF together, join me on the journey to write all examples from the [Learning eBPF book](https://cilium.isovalent.com/hubfs/Learning-eBPF%20-%20Full%20book.pdf) (get it also from [Bookshop.org](https://bookshop.org/p/books/learning-ebpf-programming-the-linux-kernel-for-enhanced-observability-networking-and-security-liz-rice/19244244?ean=9781098135126), [Amazon](https://www.amazon.com/Learning-eBPF-Programming-Observability-Networking/dp/1098135121), or [O'Reilly](https://www.oreilly.com/library/view/learning-ebpf/9781098135119/)), by
+Let's discover eBPF together.
+Join me on the journey to write all examples from the [Learning eBPF book](https://cilium.isovalent.com/hubfs/Learning-eBPF%20-%20Full%20book.pdf) (get it also from [Bookshop.org](https://bookshop.org/p/books/learning-ebpf-programming-the-linux-kernel-for-enhanced-observability-networking-and-security-liz-rice/19244244?ean=9781098135126), [Amazon](https://www.amazon.com/Learning-eBPF-Programming-Observability-Networking/dp/1098135121), or [O'Reilly](https://www.oreilly.com/library/view/learning-ebpf/9781098135119/)), by
-Liz Rice in Java, implementing a Java user land library for eBPF along the way, with a blgo series to document the journey.
+Liz Rice in Java, implementing a Java userland library for eBPF along the way, with a blog series to document the journey.

-This project is still in its early stages and a read-along of the book is recommended:
+This project is still in its early stages, and a read-along of the book is recommended:

 __We're currently at page 18 of the book.__